-Cheetah is a very fascinating animal and well known over the world for its speed.
-Kids love cheetah for its speed.
-It belongs to the cat family but due to certain unique features it is built specifically for speed.
-We have gathered complete list of Cheetah Facts For Kids that will help you in learning all about cheetahs.
-You are going to learn about its scientific classification, appearance, body parts, special features, size, weight, strength, speed, population, habitat, diet, predators, lifespan, adaptations, life cycle, conservation and many more things along with pictures and videos.
+The cheetah is a very fascinating animal and is well known all over the world for its speed.
+Kids love cheetahs for their speed.
+It belongs to the cat family but due to certain unique features, it is built specifically for speed.
+We have gathered a complete list of Cheetah Facts For Kids that will help you in learning all about cheetahs.
+You are going to learn about its scientific classification, appearance, body parts, special features, size, weight, strength, speed, population, habitat, diet, predators, lifespan, adaptations, life cycle, conservation, and many more things along with pictures and videos.

 Cheetah Facts For Kids

 1. What is a Cheetah

 Cheetah is a large, slender, and spotted cat found across Asia and Africa.
 It is the fastest land animal on earth.

 2. What is the Scientific name for Cheetah – Cheetah Scientific Name

 The scientific name for Cheetah is Acinonyx jubatus.

 3. Cheetah Classification

 - The Cheetah is a member of the cat family (Felidae).